okkur/syna/exampleSite/content/docs/global-variables/content.md

 #### asset
 *type: asset object*

-This variable is not global and is not always named `asset`.
-Any fragment that uses this variable would show either an image or an icon.
+This variable is not a global variable but a variable type that is used in a lot of fragment.

+Any fragment that uses this variable type would show either an image or an icon.

+The type is introduced to make configuring images and icons same between different fragments.

 ##### asset.image
 *type: string*

+Link to an image file. `asset.image` supports the build in [image fallthrough mechanism](/docs/image-fallthrough/).
-If set, `asset.icon` will be ignored. `asset.image` supports [image fallthrough mechanism](/docs/image-fallthrough/).
+If `asset.image` is set, `asset.icon` will be ignored.

 ##### asset.icon
 *type: string*

-If `asset.image` is not set, an icon will usually be shown and the icon will have `asset.icon` as it's class.
-Icons are powered by FontAwesome.
+Icon class powered by FontAwesome such as `fab fab-github`.

 ##### asset.url
 *type: string*

-URL of the image or the icon.
+Action/clickable URL of the image or the icon.

 ##### asset.text
 *type: string*

-If `asset.image` is set, alternative text of the image will be this variable.
+If `asset.image` is set, `text` will be used as alternative text (alt-text) of the image.